-In this 38th edition of the WDCGG Data Summary, global analyses are performed for ethane and propane with their relatively long lifetime and wide measurement network.
 Ethane mole fractions are relatively high in winter and low in summer.
 The seasonal amplitudes are large in northern high and mid-latitudes but very small in the southern latitudes.
 Observed seasonal differences are connected with photochemical processes, whereas hemispheric differences indicate the majority of ethane sources in northern latitudes.
-The propane distribution shows basically similar general features as for ethane with stronger seasonality and more pronounced latitudinal gradients in the Northern Hemisphere (NH) during winter.
-The stronger seasonality is mainly because of its higher reactivity.
-Also, due to its shorter atmospheric lifetime compared to ethane, the NH seasonal cycle of propane shows a maximum close to mid-winter.
+The propane distribution shows features similar to those of ethane albeit with greater seasonality and more pronounced latitudinal gradients in the Northern Hemisphere during winter.
+This greater seasonality is mainly because of its higher reactivity.
+Also, due to its shorter atmospheric lifetime compared to ethane, the Northern Hemisphere seasonal cycle of propane shows a maximum close to mid-winter.